ama721/Batch-Importing/batch-importing.md

 **automate repetitive and tedious tasks**.
 Naturally, I put on my educator hat and dedicated an entire blog post to it.

-<span style="font-weight:600">Disclaimer: This post is intended for
-advanced R users already familiar with Base R, the Tidyverse, loops, and functions.
-Some of the concepts may be unfamiliar if you are new to R.
-(I may follow up with additional posts introducing R and its functionalities…Or I will keep posting these one-offs.
-Who knows?)</span> <br>
+**Disclaimer: This post is intended for advanced R users already familiar with Base R, the Tidyverse, loops, and functions.
+Some of the concepts may be unfamiliar if you are new to R. (I may follow up with additional posts introducing R and its functionalities…Or I will keep posting these one-offs.
+Who knows?)** <br>

-#### Reading (Importing) data into R
+#### READING (IMPORTING) DATA INTO R”

 Ok, so why do we care about reading data into R?
 Well, most people store their data on their computer (or a web address or server) in a CSV,